-Drawing with the Pencil tool
+Drawing and editing with the Pencil tool

-Pages 171-172: The Pencil tool is much more free-form than the Pen tool and can be a bit of a relief at times.
+Pages 168-169: The Pencil tool is much more free-form than the Pen tool and can be a bit of a relief at times.
 Remind students to watch the Pencil tool pointer and make sure that an asterisk appears when they want to create a new path, rather than edit an existing one.
-In previous versions of Illustrator, it used to be an "x" that appeared next to the pointer.